 Usually, it takes around 6 weeks to recover completely after a hernia surgery.

 2. What if hernia is left untreated after a Cesarean section?

 Minor hernias might not require surgery, but severe ones can get fatal if left untreated.

-3. Is There Any Possibility of Reoccurrence of Hernia after a Cesarean Delivery?
+3. Is there a possibility of re-occurrence of a hernia after a Cesarean delivery?

-The presence of a hernia can be quite debilitating for a new mother.
-However, by knowing how to prevent a hernia after a C-section, you can take the requisite measures to reduce the risk, and enjoy your time with your little one.
+The presence of a hernia can be quite worrisome for a new mother.
+However, if caught and diagnosed early, necessary measures and steps can be taken, and you can still enjoy your time with your little one.